S4V10N/conference-ticket-generator-main/README.md

 ### What I learned

-i expanded my knowledge of event listeners in Js as well as better coding practices without breaking my back or reinventing the wheel.
+i expanded my knowledge on regex as well as enabling different states for the challenge.

 see code snippets below: